-The PHA will offer homeownership assistance.
-This Section contains regulatory requirements for the homeownership program.
+The PHA will offer homeownership assistance to qualified families.
+This section contains regulatory requirements for the homeownership program.
 For a detailed discussion of HOSWWA's local policies regarding the homeownership program, please see the Homeownership Program (HOP) Administrative Plan Appendix.